cthae/Adobe-Launch-Debugger/README.md

   <summary>The dev plan and event log:</summary>

-* [ ] Create an infrastructure around the codebase of the extension, introduce unit tests, look into CI.
-* [ ] Launch UI improvements: statuses of the rules and DEs both in the list and in the item's interface.
-* [ ] Reimplementation of AECB
-  * [ ] Attempt to reimplement the Launch UI improvements.
-* [ ] Update screenshots.
-* [ ] Change the way bookmarks work.
-Inject the org id in the url.
-Seems like Adobe changed and it now doesn't inject it on it's own.
 * [ ] WebSDK syntax is weird for lists.
 Easy to make mistakes.
 Counter-intuitively, it expects an array of objects rather than an array of values.
 Maybe consider checking for it.
 Maybe only in custom logging?
-* [ ] Fix the custom logging for the data object.
+* [x] Fix the custom logging for the data object.
 Allow full pathing there.
 Something like `data.__adobe.analytics.product`
 * [x] Add tracing for when there's just not enough information on the event type, so Edge drops the event.
 * [x] Rework the autodetection of links vs PVs using Adobe's new table at https://experienceleague.adobe.com/en/docs/analytics/implementation/aep-edge/overview
 * [x] Release v1.25 to Chrome and FF.